Upgrade to the __tier_name__

 Don’t hesitate to inquire before making a purchase.

-The most definitive way to determine if a wallet is RFID protected is to test it.
+The most definitive way to determine if a wallet is RFID protected is to put it through testing.
 Many buildings use RFID technology for access control.

-If you have such an access card, place it in the wallet and try to scan it at the reader.
-If the card cannot be read when inside the wallet, then it likely has RFID protection.
+This is one of the easiest ways to test your RFID wallet.
+If you have such an access card, place it in the wallet and try to scan it at the card reader.
+If the card cannot be read when inside the wallet, then it likely has RFID blocking technology.

 There are also apps you can download to test RFID wallets.
 However, these apps are not as reliable as a physical device because they can’t detect all RFID frequencies.